via Homebrew

-Terminal-based TODO manager with git-based synchronization and markdown notes per task
+Terminal-based TODO manager with git-based sync and markdown notes per task

 The application features a context system that automatically applies filters and tags to queries and new tasks, helping users focus on relevant work.
-Each task supports full markdown notes accessible through the note command, and the open command can launch URLs found in task descriptions or notes directly in a browser.
-Tasks are organized with priority levels (P0-P3), projects, tags, and due dates, with a state system tracking pending, active, paused, and resolved items.
+Each task can have an associated markdown note edited with the note command, and the open command can launch URLs found in task descriptions or notes directly in the browser.
+Task operations include standard lifecycle management (add, start, stop, done) along with batch operations on multiple task IDs.

 dstask provides shell completion for bash, zsh, and PowerShell, including dynamic completion of tags and projects within the current context.
-The tool is distributed as a single statically-linked binary and includes an import utility for migrating from GitHub issues or Taskwarrior.
-It requires git and a 256-color terminal, making it suitable for developers and terminal users who prefer git-based workflows over centralized task management systems.
+The tool is distributed as a single statically-linked binary and includes an import tool for migrating from GitHub issues or Taskwarrior.
+It requires git and a 256-color terminal, and explicitly focuses on personal task management rather than team collaboration.

 # via Homebrew